The Influence of Tibetan Culture

 Almost all of the monasteries in Outer Mongolia were Gelug, although some Sakya, Kagyu and Nyingma monasteries survived.
 At that time, there were more than 300 monasteries and in excess of 70,000 monks.
 Gelug monks who visited Tibet for advanced studies usually went to Gomang at Drepung, though some went to special khamtsan (houses) at Ganden Jangtse, Sera Jey and Tashilhunpo.
 Although there existed a few women practitioners who carried on the Chöd tradition of Machig Drolma, there was no tradition of nuns, not even the novice nuns that Tibet had.

 Because of the strong influence of the Fourth Panchen Lama, the Mongol monasteries throughout the Mongol regions and Amdo had a structure similar to that at Tashilhunpo.
 The monasteries had separate colleges for debate and for tantric rituals.
 Later, the temples in the monasteries dedicated to specific deity practices inspired the founding of whole colleges devoted specifically to medicine, and to Kalachakra and astrology.
 Kalachakra was especially popular as Shambhala is said to be located in the north, and since astrology and medicine are so closely related to the Kalachakra practice, there was much more emphasis on their study than in Central Tibet.
 The Sixth Panchen Lama, following the Amdo and Inner Mongolia models, then founded a Kalachakra college at Tashilhunpo monastery.
 In the mid-19th century, Sumpa Khenpo Yeshe Paljor, a Mongol scholar in Amdo, had already adapted Tibetan medicine and astrology to the plants and time zone of Mongolia, and thus developed a unique Mongolian variation of these two Tibetan Buddhist sciences.
-The Mongols were noted for their scholarship, and they wrote a huge number of scholarly commentaries, mostly in Tibetan, although texts like Tsongkhapa’s Lam-rims were written in Mongolian.
+The Mongols were noted for their scholarship, and they wrote a huge number of scholarly commentaries, mostly in Tibetan, although some commentarial texts like to Tsongkhapa’s Lam-rims were written in Mongolian.

 Their style of debate relied totally on logical arguments, and unlike the Tibetans, they did not allow scriptural quotation as a valid argument for proving a point.
 Initially, debate was conducted in Mongolian, but as more and more monks studied in Tibet, the use of Tibetan for debating came into favor.
 Since the Mongols lacked some Tibetan sounds in their own language, they often pronounced many of the Tibetan phonemes in exactly the same way, and so their debates in Tibetan often became unintelligible and confusing.
 Therefore, when debating they began to intersperse Mongolian words into a basic Tibetan language framework, while they chanted some of their rituals and prayers in Mongolian, and some they left in Tibetan.
 This also suggests lessons for how to proceed with our Western languages.